SoyeongKimm/100DaysOfCodeChallenge/README.md

 ### Day 35 (Dec 26, 2023)

+- Reinstalled [SwipeCellKit](https://github.com/SwipeCellKit/SwipeCellKit?tab=readme-ov-file#swift-package-manager) by using Swift Package Manager
 - Created a new remote repository and move the folders and files to it
-- Downloaded Visual Studio Code to edit the README file
+- Downloaded and used [Visual Studio Code](https://code.visualstudio.com/docs/setup/mac) to edit the README file

 <br>